CodeX-Academy-Official/badges/technologies/backend/firebase1.md

 * Can integrate firebase authentication to allow users to log in and sign up through a front-end application
 * Can utilize the Cloud Firestore to create, read, update and delete data from the front-end
 * Able to query data in Firebase and display the array of responses in the front-end application
-* Able to write, deploy and utilize Cloud Functions with various triggers
 * Can host a front-end web application with Firebase Hosting

 ## Suggested Learning: